microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-securitygroupprovisioningflow.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the parameters that School Data Sync will use to create Security Groups and teams in Microsoft365 from your inbound data.
-Security Groups provide a grouping construct for use within various identity management, application management, and device management scenarios in Microsoft 365.
+Represents the parameters that school data sync uses to create security groups and teams in Microsoft 365 from your inbound data.
+Security groups provide a grouping construct for use within various identity management, application management, and device management scenarios in Microsoft 365.

-securityGroupProvisioningFlow is defined within an [OutboundProvisioningFlowSet](industrydata-outboundprovisioningflowset.md) that may specify a filter based on a subset of available organizations (schools) or may include all of the organizations in the inbound data.
+securityGroupProvisioningFlow is defined within an [outboundProvisioningFlowSet](industrydata-outboundprovisioningflowset.md) that may specify a filter based on a subset of available organizations (schools) or may include all of the organizations in the inbound data.

-There may be multiple securityGroupProvisioningFlows, defined within separate OutboundProvsioningFlowSets allowing different configurations for different organizations.
+There may be multiple securityGroupProvisioningFlows, defined within separate outboundProvsioningFlowSets allowing different configurations for different organizations.

 Inherits from [microsoft.graph.industryData.provisioningFlow](industrydata-provisioningflow.md).